Storage Unit Loan

 A storage unit typically falls within warehouse lending policy so you may be eligible for the following:

-- Freehold storage unit: Borrow up to 70% of the property value.
+- Freehold storage unit: Borrow up to 70% of the property value or up to 100% by using a commercial property guarantor loan.

 - Leasehold store unit: Considered on a case by case basis with a business plan.